traefik/traefik-helm-chart/README.md

 This chart bootstraps Traefik version 2 as a Kubernetes ingress controller, using Custom Resources `IngressRoute`: <https://docs.traefik.io/providers/kubernetes-crd/>.

+It's now possible to use this chart with Traefik v3 (current tested with beta3).
+Helm will auto detect which version is used based on image.tag.
+Set image.tag to a semver higher than 3.0, e.g. "v3.0.0-beta3".
+See [Migration guide from v2 to v3](https://doc.traefik.io/traefik/v3.0/migration/v2-to-v3/) and upgrading section of this chart on CRDs.

 ### Philosophy

 The Traefik HelmChart is focused on Traefik deployment configuration.